Skip to main content

 Students who pass steps 1 and 2 will be advised to take the ACTFL OPIc exam.

-Students who receive an Advanced Mid or higher ranking from ACTFL OPIc exam and meet the requirements as outlined in steps 1 and 2 will be admitted into the program.
+Students who receive an Advanced Mid or higher ranking from ACTFL OPIc exam and meet the requirements as outlined in steps 1 and 2 will be admitted into the program once they successfully pass background checks with no red flags and discuss their immunizations that are required for the program with the HCI supervisor.
+Students who do not meet deadlines will not be permitted to begin the HCI program in the fall.

 If you do not receive an Advanced Mid or better on the ACTFL OPIc but have met requirements as outlined in steps 1 and 2, you may be considered for the program following a second oral proficiency interview with the HCI instructor(s).